YanaDev49/Teachings-With-Terraform/Terraform-init.md

 ### Think of terraform init like getting your toolbox ready before starting a job.
 It makes sure you have all the right tools (providers and plugins) and prepares your workspace so Terraform can start building or managing resources.

+## What happens when you run it:

+$ terraform init

+Initializing the backend...

+Initializing provider plugins...
+- Finding hashicorp/aws versions matching ">= 2.7.0"...
+- Installing hashicorp/aws v3.44.0...
+- Installed hashicorp/aws v3.44.0 (signed by HashiCorp)

+Terraform has been successfully initialized!

+You may now begin working with Terraform.
+Try running "terraform plan" to see any changes that are required for your infrastructure.

 ![ThereYouHaveItSheaWhitneyGIF (2)](https://github.com/user-attachments/assets/0a72480c-b34b-4a9b-bf33-048643ccf7fb)